 3 Horizontal Gaze Nystagmus Test.
 The suspect follows a light or object with their eyes.

 Again, you aren’t required to take the test or any part of it.
 In fact, no state requires you to take a field sobriety test.
 And that’s regardless of what the officer may say or threaten.
 Investigating a possible DUI is a criminal investigation.
-Therefore, courts permit officers to lie to you.
+Remember, courts permit officers to lie to you.

 You have nothing to gain but much to lose.
 Therefore, most lawyers would urge you to respectfully refuse.